 Allied special: you can use a Truck Card to motorize all units belonging to an HQ.
 This is done by clicking on the "+" button on the motor pool icon in the HQ bar.
-If you motorize the HQ in this way, all units that belong to the HQ will be motorized on every turn, for the remainder of the scenario.
-There are no further CP costs for motor pool, and the action becomes disabled.
+If you motorize the HQ in this bridge build